lhmouse/mcfgthread/patches/README.md

 These are patches that I use to build GCC 11 with mcfgthread support.

 Normally, mingw-w64 CRT performs per-thread cleanup upon receipt of `DLL_PROCESS_DETACH` in a TLS callback (of an EXE) or the `DllMainCRTStartup()` function (of a DLL).
-There are two major issues in this approach:
+There are some major issues in this approach:

 1. These callbacks are invoked after Windows has terminated all the other threads.
 If another thread is terminated while it has locked a mutex, the mutex will never get unlocked.
 If a destructor of a static object or a callback that has been registered with `atexit()` attempts to acquire the exact mutex, deadlocks can occur.
 2. These callbacks are still invoked if the user calls `_Exit()` or `quick_exit()`, such as [in LLVM](https://reviews.llvm.org/D102944).
 As specified by the C++ standard, they shall not be called.